While working on an layout in InDesign, you can:

 Step 1.
 Do one of the following:

-- Choose File > Save As
+- From the menu, choose File > Save As.

-- Choose WoodWing Studio > Save As
+- From the menu, choose WoodWing Studio > Save As.

-- Use a keyboard shortcut for any of the above mentioned commands
+- Use a keyboard shortcut for any of the above mentioned commands.

 The Save As dialog box appears.